 Business C is an investment manager.
-The evidence is that Business C agreed to manage or provide oversight of some of the investments taken out by Caledonian's customers after they had transferred their pensions into an Options SIPP.
+The evidence is that Business C agreed to manage or provide oversight of some of the investments taken out by Caledonian's customers after they had transferred their pensions.
+Also it seems an investment managed by Business C was one of two investment options used by Caledonian clients.
+Business C appears to have managed the investment portfolio in Mr W's SIPP.